AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part3.md

 * `fakeRequest` and `fakeApplication` use Guice to help construct an instance of the application being called
 * Similarly, `buildPost` and `buildGet` are methods we can use in the tests to pass fake requests to the controller

+Back to your code.
 Inside `ApplicationControllerSpec`, create an instance of the controller above all tests:
 ```scala
 val TestApplicationController = new ApplicationController(
     repository,